-The benefit of having two males share an aquarium vs. giving each a separate tank is it simplifies care.
+The benefit of having two males share an aquarium vs. giving each a separate tank is that it simplifies care.
 There is no need to buy two heaters.
 There is no need to add dechlorinating formula twice.
 There is also no need to worry about where to place the second tank.
-It’s all in one, minus décor and food--that you will have to do twice.
+It’s all in one, minus décor and food—those you will have to do twice.

 The downside of having a divided tank is that there will always be a risk of one fish getting loose.
 This is why fool-proofing the divider is so important.

-Petsmart and other pet stores carry screen tank dividers; the cheapest is $9.99, and that’s for their 10 gallon.
+PetSmart and other pet stores carry screen tank dividers; the cheapest is $9.99, and that’s for a 10-gallon tank.
 For most people, that size is enough.
 But many have complained that it doesn’t fit right, warping because it is coiled in the box.
-Also many people end up having to cut and modify it because the dimensions don’t match the tank.
+Many people end up having to cut and modify it because the dimensions don’t match the tank.

-- Plastic Mesh Sheets (I know Walmart sells packs, but Michael’s sells individuals for 60–90 cents each)
+- Plastic Mesh Sheets (I know Walmart sells packs, but Michaels sells individuals for 60–90 cents each)

 - Two Feet of Fishing Line (surely you know someone who fishes)

 - Poster Boarders (long black plastic things you clip around the edges of a poster individually, near the poster section at Walmart for few bucks)